 - We recommend you choose the “Age-Based Option.”
 This option enrolls your student into the portfolio closest to your student’s age and is adjusted to become more conservative as your student approaches college age.
 You can change the allocation at any time by calling CollegeChoice Direct at 866-485-9415.

 Do I retain control of the money?

-- Yes and no. Savings Account – Yes.
+- Yes and no. Promise 529 Savings Account – Yes.
 As account owner you choose the portfolios in which you invest, as well as the distribution of the funds.
-Scholarship Account – No. All funds in the scholarship account are managed by the Community Foundation.
+Promise Scholarship Account – No. All funds in the student's individual Promise Scholarship Fund are managed by the Community Foundation.

 Can students have more than one Promise 529 account?